-Can my ex move away with our child?
+Can my ex-move away with our child?
+Custody Issues in Georgia and what to do!

 During a separation and after a divorce or child custody case, it’s often not a surprise that the custodial parent chooses to move away from the area where he or she once shared a home with the noncustodial parent.
 Most people presume that a custodial parent is allowed to relocate with the child or children.
 In 2003, the Georgia case Bodne v.
 Bodne ruled that trial courts will no longer presume that the relocating custodial parent automatically has a right to retain custody of the minor child.
 The Georgia Supreme Court essentially decided that the trial court must make custodial determinations based on the best interests of the child standard.